Publications

 Media: Sole 24 Ore, Vox EU

 This paper studies a place-based industrial policy (PBIP) aiming to establish industrial clusters in Italy in the 1960s-70s.
 Combining historical archives spanning one century with administrative data and leveraging exogenous variation in government intervention, we investigate both the immediate effects of PBIP and its long-term implications for local development.
 We document agglomeration of workers and firms in the targeted areas persisting well after the end of the policy.
 By promoting high-technology manufacturing, PBIP favored demand for business services and the emergence of a skilled local workforce.
-Over time, this produced a spillover from manufacturing -- the only sector targeted by the program -- to services, especially in knowledge-intensive jobs.
-Accordingly, we estimate higher local wages, human capital, and house prices in the long run.
-We provide suggestive evidence that these persistent effects may depend on the initial conditions of targeted locations.
+Over time, this produced a spillover from manufacturing---the only sector targeted by the program---to services, especially in knowledge-intensive jobs.
+Accordingly, we observe higher local wages and human capital in the long run.
+We provide suggestive evidence that the persistent effects of PBIP depend on the initial conditions of host locations.

 Work in progress (Slides/draft available upon request)